 Rachael A. Smith, MSN, RN, CEN, TCRN, CCRN

 Kathleen S. Urban, MSN, RN, CCRN

-The Charter Oak RN-BSN program is licensed and accredited by the Connecticut Board of Regents for Higher Education and is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
+The Charter Oak RN/ADN to BSN program is licensed and accredited by the Connecticut Board of Regents for Higher Education and is pursuing initial accreditation by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
 The accreditation process does not guarantee that accreditation will be granted.

 Book Voucher Process for Financial Aid Students

 As you know, Charter Oak State College does not have a physical bookstore.
 However, financial aid students can order their textbooks and supplies from MBS Direct (Barnes & Noble College) via our book voucher process.
 Financial aid students must meet certain conditions in order to receive a book voucher and should refer to the Book Voucher Policy published in ACORN under the "Financial Aid" tab.